-The Bank of New York Mellon serves as the Custodian.
+The Bank of New York Mellon serves as the Fund's Custodian.
 Pursuant to the Custody Agreement, the Custodian serves as custodian of all the Fund's securities and cash at any time delivered to Custodian during the term of the Custody Agreement and has authorized the Custodian to hold its securities in registered form in its name or the name of its nominees.
-The Custodian has established and will maintain one or more securities accounts and cash accounts pursuant to the Custody Agreement.
-The Custodian will maintain books and records segregating the assets of the Fund.
+The Custodian has established and will maintain one or more securities accounts and cash accounts for the Fund pursuant to the Custody Agreement.
+The Custodian will maintain separate and distinct books and records segregating the assets of the Fund.

-Either party may terminate the Custody Agreement by giving to the other party a notice in writing specifying the date of such termination, which will be not less than ninety (90) days after the date of such notice.
+The Trust, on behalf of the Fund, independently, and the Custodian may terminate the Custody Agreement by giving to the other party a notice in writing specifying the date of such termination, which will be not less than ninety (90) days after the date of such notice.
 Upon termination thereof, the Fund will pay to the Custodian such compensation as may be due to the Custodian, and will likewise reimburse the Custodian for other amounts payable or reimbursable to the Custodian thereunder.
-The Custodian will follow such reasonable oral or written instructions concerning the transfer of custody of records, securities and other items as the Fund gives; provided, that (a) the Custodian will have no liability for shipping and insurance costs associated therewith, and (b) full payment will have been made to the Custodian of its compensation, costs, expenses and other amounts to which it is entitled thereunder.
-If any securities or cash remain in any account, the Custodian may deliver to the Fund such securities and cash.
+The Custodian will follow such reasonable oral or written instructions concerning the transfer of custody of records, securities and other items as the Trust, on behalf of the Fund, gives; provided, that (a) the Custodian will have no liability for shipping and insurance costs associated therewith, and (b) full payment will have been made to the Custodian of its compensation, costs, expenses and other amounts to which it is entitled thereunder.
+If any securities or cash remain in any account, the Custodian may deliver to the Trust, on behalf of the Fund, such securities and cash.
 Except as otherwise provided herein, all obligations of the parties to each other hereunder will cease upon termination of the Custody Agreement.